 where all $K^a_{ij}$ are independent complex Gaussian distributed random variables with mean and variance given by

 It is also possible to consider more generic jump operators that consist of $p$ Majorana operators.
-For more details of these models, see later sections.
-As we will show, these models can be analytically studied in the limit $N\to \infty$ in the first example, and in the limit $N,M\to \infty$ while keeping the ratio $R=M/N$ fixed in the second example.
+For more details on these models, see later sections.
+As we will show, these models can be analytically studied in the limit $N\to \infty$ in the first example, and in the limit $N,M\to \infty$, with fixed $R=M/N$, in the second example.

-The SYK model and its variants provided various tractable toy models for many-body problems, e.g., the butterfly effect, quantum information scrambling, quantum entanglement, non-fermi liquid, etc., and have been extensively studied recently \cite{Polchinski:2016xgd, 2016PhRvD..94j6002M, Gu:2016oyy, 2017PhRvL.119u6601S, Altland:2019lne, 2019JPhA...52.3001R, 2021arXiv210905037C}.
+The SYK model and its variants have provided various tractable toy models for many-body problems, e.g., the butterfly effect, quantum information scrambling, quantum entanglement, non-Fermi liquids, etc., and have been extensively studied recently \cite{Polchinski:2016xgd, 2016PhRvD..94j6002M, Gu:2016oyy, 2017PhRvL.119u6601S, Altland:2019lne, 2019JPhA...52.3001R, 2021arXiv210905037C}.
 Some of these models admit holographic dual descriptions.
-We note that non-unitary time evolutions of various kinds in the SYK type models have been also studied recently.
-See, for example, \cite{ 2020arXiv200811955L, 2021PhRvD.103d6014G, 2021arXiv210206630G, 2021arXiv210404088Z, 2021arXiv210408270J, 2021arXiv210811973J, 2021arXiv210806784C, 2021arXiv210903268Z, 2021PhRvB.103f4309X, 2021JHEP...06..156S, 2021arXiv211003444G}.
+We note that nonunitary time evolution of various kinds in SYK-type models has also been studied recently.
+See, for example, \cite{ 2020arXiv200811955L, 2021PhRvD.103d6014G, 2021arXiv210206630G, 2021arXiv210404088Z, 2021arXiv210408270J, 2021arXiv210811973J, 2021arXiv210806784C, 2021arXiv210903268Z, 2021PhRvB.103f4309X, 2021JHEP...06..156S, 2021arXiv211003444G, 2021arXiv211208373A}.
 Our study using the Lindbladian dynamics is different from and complementary to these previous works.
-The effects of dissipation in these SYK models have been studied within unitary dynamics by including the heat bath degrees of freedom explicitly.
-There are two-coupled variants of SYK models, where one of the copies can be considered as a bath.
+The effects of dissipation in the SYK models have also been studied within unitary dynamics by including the heat bath degrees of freedom explicitly.
+There are two-coupled variants of SYK models, where one of the copies can be considered a bath.
 See, for example, \cite{2018arXiv180400491M, 2019arXiv191203276M, 2019PhRvX...9b1043K}.
-At more technical levels, there are other hermitian SYK type models (supersymmetric SYK and Wishert SYK models) that have some resemblance with our SYK Lindbladian model(s) \cite{2017PhRvD..95f9904F, 2017PhRvB..95t5105B, 2021arXiv210407647S}.
+At more technical levels, there are other Hermitian SYK type models (supersymmetric SYK and Wishert SYK models) that have some resemblance to our SYK Lindbladian model(s) \cite{2017PhRvD..95f9904F, 2017PhRvB..95t5105B, 2021arXiv210407647S}.